 We’re going to be looking at 10 different ready-mades or build your own 65% mechanical keyboards.

 Let’s start to dig into our list of favorite 65% keyboards.

-The Ducky MIYA Pro is an awesome keyboard coming from Ducky with a sleek compact design and several different keyboard designs.
+The Keychron Q2 is an awesome keyboard coming from Keychron with a sleek compact design and several different options.

 So Many Cool Designs

 Keychron gives you several color options with different keycap colors.